VGoku/my-read-only/README.md

 :scroll: License
 MIT – because letting people legally copy your bugs is a beautiful thing.
 Bob went to the store.
 Bob got back from the store.
+Once Bob back home, he put everything away.
+Then he sat down on the couch with a cold beer, to watch his favorite program on TV.